Parry-Zhuo/DeliberatePracticeTimer/README.md

-All data will automatically be uploaded onto a google sheets that is connected to the cloud.
-Through usage of the google sheets API.
+All data is automatically uploaded to a Google Sheet using the Google Sheets API, ensuring seamless cloud connectivity.

 ![image](https://github.com/user-attachments/assets/4fd05cb5-8357-47de-8a18-e4678ad196ae)